Guide to Simplifying Your Amazon Purchase Ordering Process

 POs vs Invoices

 You may think of a purchase order and an invoice as the same thing.
-They are similar.
+They are similar alright.
 But a purchase order is essentially an invoice in reverse.
 Invoices are generally used to request payment from the buyer once the order/service is completed.
 In contrast, purchase orders are prepared and sent by the buyer to the supplier.

 If you’ve been using invoices, you’re probably wondering why you’d even want to start adding POs to your order placement process.
 It’s just added paperwork, which is the last thing you need in your busy life.
 But actually there’s a difference between invoices and POs, and that difference can go a long way toward increasing business efficiency and productivity.

 POs and invoices usually work together in the order placement process.
 The purchase order number (PO number) should match the invoice number.
 That’s why a purchase order is generated before the invoice in a typical ordering process.
-The invoice serves as a receipt proving that the supplier has fulfilled its responsibility throughout the PO process.
+The invoice serves as a receipt proving that the supplier has fulfilled its responsibility throughout the transaction.

 While there’s nothing wrong with using invoices only, it doesn’t give buyers much control over the order placement process.
 When it’s time to restock your inventory, you want to ensure that your orders are received on time, and your requirements are communicated with your supplier properly.
 But doing all of that manually can be time-consuming, especially if you’re managing multiple products.